Blog entry by _ RCGP Learning

 iStock-961633816.jpgFor peripheral vertigo, canalith repositioning procedures (CRPs) can be used to treat people with BPPV.
 It focuses on moving the dislodged otoconia back to their correct place in the ear6.

 Epley manoeuvre: If the patient has positional vertigo and a positive Dix-Hallpike test, the Epley manoeuvre is indicated.
 It focuses on moving the otoconia back into the saccule.
 It can also be performed immediately after diagnostic tests and can be repeated if necessary to relieve symptoms.
 74% of patients have total resolution of their symptoms within a week of the manoeuvre1.
-A diagram and step by step can be found here.
+View a diagram and step by step.

 Brandt-Daroff: This is recommended if CRPs are ineffective or not suitable.
 Brandt-Daroff is a treatment for BPPV that can be performed at home without supervision.
 The repetitive movements encourage the otoconia to move back to their correct position in the inner ear.
-A step by step of the Brandt-Daroff exercises can be found here.
+Discover a step by step of the Brandt-Daroff exercises.

 Cawthorne-Cooksey exercises: Management of the underlying cause of the vertigo is the first line treatment.
 However exercises such as Cawthorne-Cooksey are a form of vestibular rehabilitation which promote central compensation for vestibular dysfunction and offer treatment for chronic vertigo.
 Doing this may make the dizziness symptoms worse for a few days after the exercises, but perseverance may help to alleviate the symptoms over time6.
-Step by step instructions can be found here.
+View step by step instructions.
 BPPV and Ménière’s disease may not respond well to vestibular rehabilitation.

 Medication is generally not recommended to treat vertigo.
 If a patient is waiting to be admitted to hospital or seen by a specialist, NICE recommend prescribing short-term symptomatic drug treatment to relieve symptoms of nausea and vomiting2.
 This is recommended for both central and peripheral vertigo if the patient is experiencing severe symptoms.
 To relieve severe symptoms rapidly, NICE suggest giving the patient buccal prochlorperazine, or a deep intramuscular injection of prochlorperazine or cyclizine.
 For less severe symptoms, short-term oral courses of vestibular sedatives, such as prochlorperazine, or cinnarizine, cyclizine, or promethazine teoclate (antihistamines) are recommended2.
 These vestibular sedatives help to suppress the receptors in the semi-circular canals of the inner ear and therefore reduce vestibular hyperactivity.
 These sedatives can ease the symptoms of dizziness and vomiting that vertigo can cause, but are not a long-term solution as they prolong the body’s readjustment after an instance of vertigo7.